CMU-IDS-2021/assignment-2-05839-vivian-carol/writeup.md

 ### What aspect took the most time?
-1. Prepare the data for the charts
+1. Cleaning / preparing the dataset
-The type of columns in the dataset need extra effort to tidy up.
-For example, we convert the date(varchar) to date(datetime) format to interact with the chart by year and rounding up all the decimal numbers to make it easier to read.
+The type of columns in the dataset needed extra effort to tidy up.
+For example, we converted the date(varchar) to date(datetime) format to interact with the chart by year and we rounded up all the decimal numbers to make it easier to read.
 To get the music data by decade, we also spent time transferring the data value, group by and re-calculate the average and join the calculated results with SQL.

+2. Chart customizations
-2. Customize the color and interaction of the charts Altair and Streamlit API are straightforward and easy to implement.
-But it took us some time to understand the limitation of customization.
+Although the Altair and Streamlit API are straightforward and easy to implement/navigate, it took us some time to understand the limitations of customization.
 For example, the user can only interact with the whole line but not the line chart's data point.
-After digging into the gallery and documentation, we shift our direction to other charts.
-Therefore, we spent some time iterated various forms, colors, and interactions before coming up with the current application.
+After digging into the documentation, we shifted our direction towards other charts.
+Thus, we spent quite some time iterating through various forms, colors, and interactions before settling on the choices present in the current application.

 ## Success Story(WIP)